Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/requirements/features-and-requirements.md

 ## Liking / Disliking

 A user will be able to view the collection of 40,000 reference images and then "Like" or "Dislike" these images.
-The user is then able to see a page of their "Liked" images.
-For each item on this page, they will be able to select the item and see "Pieces like this" and "Pieces that would go well with this).
+The user is then able to see their liked images on their home page.
+Similar to the uploaded pieces, they will be able to view both "Items like this" and "Items that would go well with this" for any of the liked images.

 ## Accounts